Siobhán Nic Gaoithín

 • identify priority areas of need and to speak with a unified authentic voice on matters of concern for older people in dlr,

-• inform and influence the decision-making process of the dlr Age-Friendly Alliance & dlr Age-Friendly Programme,
+• inform and influence the decision-making process of the dlr Age-Friendly Alliance and dlr Age-Friendly Programme,

 • represent the diversity that exists among our ageing population in dlr,